AnneH20/Blog-Application/README.md

    - `users` (writing)
    - `ARTICLES` (get rid of creating)
    - `articles` (writing)
+   - Also figure out how to not have the DB edit every change to the code (md files, anything not related to the DB, etc.)
 3. Clean up webpage look
    - Edit the format of the articles
    - Make the date/time stamp look more clean
    - Create a better looking banner
 4. Make the code clean (according to the rules of clean code + look at rt-domain-pro, etc. to get a better idea)
    - Separate repositories
    - Separate controllers
      - Make the controller RESTful controllers??